AdobeDocs/marketo.it-IT/help/marketo/product-docs/crm-sync/veeva-crm-sync/setup/step-2-of-3-create-a-veeva-crm-user-for-marketo-engage.md

 1. Ripeti il passaggio precedente per i campi seguenti:

-   * Città di riferimento
+   * Città in oggetto
    * Azienda in oggetto
    * Paese in oggetto
-   * Area metropolitana
+   * oArea metropolitana in oggetto
-   * Codice di area del telefono
+   * Prefisso telefonico in oggetto
-   * Codice postale trasferito
+   * Codice postale in oggetto
-   * Regione dello Stato di provenienza
+   * Stato in oggetto

    >[!NOTE]
    >